rolod0x/rolod0x/SECURITY.md

      <https://github.com/rolod0x/rolod0x/blob/v1.5.0/src/pages/background/contextMenu.ts#L51-L60>

-- `scripting`: Required when the user presses the search hotkey, to execute the content script which displays the modal dialog for searching the address book.
+- `scripting`: Required when the user presses the search keyboard shortcut, to execute the content script which displays the modal dialog for searching the address book.
 This happens within an `<iframe>` inserted by a content script into a shadow root element inside the DOM.
 The same mechanism also requires the `activeTab` permission listed above.
 The code executing the script is here:

   <https://github.com/rolod0x/rolod0x/blob/v1.5.0/src/shared/lookup.ts#L3-L11>